rshah2001/School-Management-System/README.md

-# This is full code with SQL database instead of SQLlite
+# This is School Management System with SQL database